Execute a program under a different user account.

 Key

-/netonly Use the credentials specified only for remote connections.
+/netonly Use the credentials for remote access only.

 When you start a program with RunAs /netonly, the program will execute on your local computer as the user you are currently logged on as, but any connections to other computers on the network will be made using the user account specified.